Canon EF 70-300mm f/4-5.6 USM L IS - Full Format Review / Test Report - Analysis

-The Canon EF 70-300mm L IS shows a moderate barrel distortion at 70mm and moderate pincushion distortions towards the long end.
-This is about average for a lens in this class here.
+The Canon EF 70-300mm L IS shows moderate barrel distortion at 70mm and moderate pincushion distortion towards the long end.
+This is about average for a lens in this class.

 Vignetting is well controlled at less than 1EV at max. aperture which is slightly better than average for a tele zoom lens.
 The comparatively large front element helps a bit here probably.
 Closing the aperture by 1 f-stop solves most of the issue from a real-life perspective.